sinclairtarget/git-who/README.md

 └── token.c.....................Serhiy Storchaka (233 / 0)
 ```

-The `-f` flag will pick authors based on files touched and the `-m` flag will
+The `-f` flag will pick authors based on number of files edited.
+The `-m` flag
-pick an author based on last modification time.
+will pick an author based on last modification time while the `-c` flag picks
+the author who first edited a file.

 You can limit the depth of the tree printed by using the `-d` flag.
 The depth
 is measured from the current working directory.